 While cancer may not be contagious, preventive strategies are key to reducing its prevalence.
 Routine screenings like mammograms, Pap smears, and colonoscopies can detect cancers early, improving treatment outcomes.
 Vaccinations, particularly against HPV, have proven to be highly effective in reducing risks.
 Lifestyle modifications such as maintaining a balanced diet, regular exercise, and avoiding smoking also play critical roles in cancer prevention.

-vaccination campaign against HPV has significantly reduced cervical cancer rates in countries with high vaccination coverage.
+A global vaccination campaign against HPV has significantly reduced cervical cancer rates in countries with high vaccination coverage.
 For instance, Australia is on track to virtually eliminate cervical cancer by 2035 due to its successful implementation of the HPV vaccine.
 This case study underscores the power of preventive healthcare in addressing cancer risks linked to communicable pathogens.

 According to the World Health Organization (WHO), cancer accounts for nearly 10 million deaths annually, making it a leading cause of mortality worldwide.
 Approximately 30-50% of cancer cases are preventable through lifestyle changes, vaccinations, and early detection.
 These statistics highlight the importance of education, prevention, and screening programs in reducing the global cancer burden.